andrey-popov/pheno-htt/Analysis/README.md

 Analytical parton-level cross sections for the signal (both the resonant part and interference) in hMSSM are provided in module [`hmssm.py`](hmssm.py).
 Dependent parameters of the model are computed for given m<sub>A</sub> and tan&thinsp;&beta; using file `hMSSM_13TeV.root`, which must be downloaded from [here](https://twiki.cern.ch/twiki/bin/view/LHCPhysics/LHCHXSWGMSSMNeutral?rev=104#ROOT_histograms_MSSM_benchmark_s).
-The module applies rough k-factors to account for higher-order corrections in the gg&Phi; form-factor; they are set to 2 and around 1.8 for the resonant part and interference, respectively.
+The module applies rough k-factors to account for higher-order corrections in the gg&Phi; form-factor; they are set to 2 for both the resonant part and the interference.

 In order to accelerate the convolution of the parton-level cross sections with the PDF, one of the involved integrals over Bjorken&nbsp;x of the incoming gluons is precomputed with
 ```sh